binhex/documentation/docker/faq/vpn.md

 2. Add environment variable and set the ```Key:``` (**NOT** the name) to ```VPN_CLIENT``` and set the ```Value:``` to ```wireguard```.
 3. Start and stop the container to force the creation of ```/config/wireguard/```.
 4. Copy and paste in the WireGuard configuration file for your VPN provider.
-5. Restart the container and monitor the log ```/config/supervisord.log``` to ensure the connection is established.
+5. Start the container and monitor the log ```/config/supervisord.log``` to ensure the connection is established.